JayaAhmed/BigData/README.md

-# Data Analysis and Visualization
+# Part B: Data Analysis and Visualization

 To understand the relationship between various lifestyle and health factors and hair loss, multiple datasets were integrated, cleaned, and analyzed.
 The final dataset was created by combining information from different sources, followed by several stages of transformation, exploration, and modeling to uncover meaningful insights.